IbzanHyena/blog.ibzan.co.uk/articles/2023-05-30-neural-network-in-j.md

 ### Training better?

 How could we improve out training process?
-Perhaps the obvious place to start with this framework is `mutate` &mdash; at the moment, it adds the same amount of randomness to the network regardless of how good we think the model is currently.
+Perhaps the obvious place to start with this framework is `mutate`&mdash;at the moment, it adds the same amount of randomness to the network regardless of how good we think the model is currently.

 This could be refined by adding _less_ randomness to the model if it is already good, according to our accuracy measurements.
 Adjusting the amount of randomness is easy: